 Algae-derived oils could one day replace palm derived oils for fuel, surfactants, soaps and packaging.
 It requires a small land use footprint.
 Some of our competitors have switched from palm oil to coconut oil, however this is not a long term solution as all viable plant‐based substitutes for palm oil, including coconut, have even greater environmental impacts, including higher contribution to global warming and significantly lower yield per square metre.
 And coconut oil doesn’t have a body like the RSPO to set sustainability standards.

 We are taking responsibility for managing our supply chain through full engagement with raw material suppliers.
 Our aim is full traceability of our supply chain back to the palm oil mill.

-We are also working with The Forest Trust to help us implement our policy and achieve full transparency in a very complex supply chain.
+We are also working with Earthworm Foundation to help us implement our policy and achieve full transparency in a very complex supply chain.

 We are driving positive, lasting industry change thanks to the sustainability commitment of our partners, which include BASF, LG Chemicals and New Britain Palm Oil.
 In 2014, ecostore founders Malcolm and Melanie Rands flew to Papua New Guinea to meet the people behind one of our suppliers, New Britain Palm Oil - one of the largest certified sustainable palm oil producers in Australasia.
 Malcolm and Melanie were more than satisfied that New Britain Palm Oil is meeting all sustainability criteria related to the social and environmental impacts of producing palm oil.